relativitydev/relativity-trace-documentation/docs/user_documentation.md

        re-used for all workspaces in the Relativity instance (it’s valid 30 days from installation date)

-   2. You can request a new license via “Manage Trace License” link on Setup tab
+   2. You can request a new license via `Manage Trace License` link on Setup tab

        ![](media/6d24d75c1ed9d35efdc8f0d8e1f9f777.png)